-Real Poker’s members have established the Member Benefits Fund (“MBF”).
-The MBF is 100% funded by the optional addons in our tournament events.
-About 90% of MBF goes to the instant prize pool, but the balance goes to various reserves funds that include monthly and annual points, high hand of the month, and the $1K/monthly (at capactiy) and annual freerolls.
+Real Poker's members have established the Member Benefits Fund ("MBF") for various promotional reserves.
+100% of the addons at AGPT events goes to the MBF. ~90% of MBF goes to the instant prize pool, with the balance to reserve funds at percentages approved by membership majority.
+The MBF disbursals currently include monthly and annual points races, high hand bonuses, and the monthly (at capacity, $1K reserves until then) and annual public freerolls.

-EVent overhead incluides staffing and taxes, and funding for several reserve funds based on the number of tables an event utilizes.
-The club reserves $1-5 per table for these funds, such as exempt programs, general and emergency reserves, equipment reserves, transportation, etc.)
+Event overhead includes amusement transaction privilege taxes, staffing and employer taxes, forms and other collateral, and funding for reserve funds based on the number of tables used for an event.
+The club reserves $1-5 per table for certain funds, such as exempt programs, general and emergency reserves, equipment reserves, transportation, etc.)

-The MBF and Club Reserve funds are set by the members and may be adjusted from time to time at general membership meetings.
+The MBF and Club Reserve funds have been established by a majority of members and may be adjusted from time to time at general membership meetings.

 Notes regarding some programs during soft opening events (pre-Grand Opening):